World-of-Workflows/WorkflowsUniversity/README.md

 6. **[Installation](installation.md)** - Use this guide to install HubOne Workflows on Windows, Linux or Mac
 7. **[Configuration](configuration-file.md)** - Use this guide to configure your instance of HubOne Workflows.
 8. **[Release Notes](release-notes-1-0.md)** - Read the latest release notes.
+9. Workflow Development
+   1. Triggers or Starting Workflows
+       1. Timers
+       2. Http
+       3. Object Based
+   2. Working with Data
+       1. Creating Types
+       2. Creating Objects
+       3. Using the State Model
+   3. Flow Control
+   4. Working with Tasks
+10. Advanced Configuration
+     1. [Changing Directory](changing-directory.md) - Shows how to host workflows in a different Azure Active Directory